syncfusion-content/blazor-docs/blazor/datagrid/virtualization.md

 N> The collapsed/expanded state will persist only for local dataSource while scrolling.

-N> When trying to AutoFit the columns in the Grid with column virtualization, AutoFit/ AutoFitAll width is applied only for the columns which are in the view port.
+N> When trying to AutoFit the columns in the Grid with column virtualization, AutoFit/AutoFitAll width is applied only for the columns in the viewport.

 ## Enable Cell placeholder during Virtualization